S1Y333/partyEasy-backend/README.md

 ##  App Overview

-The app is designed to organize party easily but also include almost everything for holding a party, live app: https://partyeasy.netlify.app/ (Please bear with the downtime as the policy for free web service from render.com)
+The app is designed to organize party easily but also include almost everything for holding a party, live app: https://partyeasy.netlify.app/ (The data is available only for Toronto, ON, Canada for now.
+Also, please bear with the downtime as the policy for free web service from render.com)